Fall Season 2025

 There are opportunities for advanced runners to attend a third day of training which Coach Scott encourages.
 This information is provided in the registration information by email and at the beginning of each season.

-Coach Scott has had a number of 2nd graders (and even younger runners) participate in the program with very good success.
-Kids younger than 3rd grade should be very much "Activity Inclined" or have previous running experience otherwise they should wait until 3rd grade to join.
+Coach Scott has had many 7 year olds (and even several younger runners) participate in the program with very good success.
+7 year olds should be very much "Activity Inclined" or have previous running experience otherwise they should wait until 3rd grade to join.
+We have had some 6 year olds participate, but only if they already show strong interest in running or have previous experience.

 Weather: Heat, Rain, Air Quality

 Runners run in all kinds of weather conditions.
 We run in the rain and the heat.
-The exceptions to this are: 99 degrees is our upper limit for practices.
-While we could run in that kind of heat, there is no training benefit so practices are cancelled when the temperature reaches 100 degrees, but Coach Scott will still be at the practice site on those days for runners who still need a place to be during a scheduled practice.
-Rain: We run in 'light' rain because it's fun to run in the rain and good experience.
+The exceptions to this are: 94 degrees is our upper limit for practices.
+While we could run in that kind of heat, there is no training benefit so practices are cancelled when the temperature reaches 95 degrees, Rain: We run in 'light' rain because it's fun to run in the rain and good experience.
 If it starts to rain harder, we will go under cover or into the Encinal large/small-multi until it passes.
 IF there is thunder or lightning, practice is immediately suspended and we head indoors until it passes.
-Air Quality: On rare days when the local air quality is poor (AQI 100 or above), we will be in the large/small-multi instead.
+If heavy rain is forecast, practice may be cancelled ahead of time.
+Air Quality: On rare days when the local air quality is poor (AQI 100 or above), practice will be cancelled.

 Carpooling